Cough Suppressants

 Medication Information Leaflet

-What should I do if I forget to take/use Cough Suppressants as prescribed?
+What should I do if I forget to take or use this medication?

-What precautions should I take when taking Cough Suppressants?
+What precautions should I take when taking or using this medication?

 Inform your healthcare professional if:

-• You are taking any long-term medications, including supplements, traditional medications and herbal remedies.
+• You are taking any other medications, including supplements, traditional medications and herbal remedies.

 • You are pregnant, planning to become pregnant or breastfeeding.

-What are some common side effects of taking Cough Suppressants?
+What are some common side effects of this medication?

-• Some Cough Suppressants may cause drowsiness or dizziness.
+• Some cough suppressants may cause drowsiness or dizziness.

-• Avoid driving, operating machinery or other activities which require concentration if affected.
+• Avoid driving, operating machinery or other activities which require concentration, if affected.

-What are some rare but serious side effects of taking Cough Suppressants that I need to seek medical advice immediately?
+What are some rare but serious side-effects that I need to seek medical advice immediately?

 The symptoms of a drug allergy include one or more of the following: